Student Loan Repayment & Refinance Calculator

 Q: When does it make sense to refinance student loans?

-Q: Does this tool support different global currencies like USD, GBP, or CAD?
+Q: Does this tool support different currencies?